Free & Open Source · License

 TTS & STT

-Built-in support for ElevenLabs, Google Cloud, and AWS Polly for TTS.
+Built-in support for ElevenLabs, Google Cloud, AWS Polly, and Deepgram for TTS and STT.
 Real-time STT with partial transcripts.

 AI Agent